19hours/sg-statutes/Accountants Act - AA2004.md

 #### Powers of Complaints Committee

+46.

+—(1)  For the purposes of any inquiry, a Complaints Committee may —

+(a)

-46\.—(1)  For the purposes of any inquiry, a Complaints Committee may —(a) call upon or appoint any person the Complaints Committee considers necessary to assist it in its inquiry;
+call upon or appoint any person the Complaints Committee considers necessary to assist it in its inquiry;

+(b)

-(b) require any person —
+require any person —

+(i)

-(i) to produce any book, document, paper or other record which may be related to or be connected with the subject-matter of the inquiry for inspection by the Complaints Committee or the person appointed under paragraph (a) and for making copies thereof; or
+to produce any book, document, paper or other record which may be related to or be connected with the subject-matter of the inquiry for inspection by the Complaints Committee or the person appointed under paragraph (a) and for making copies thereof; or

+(ii)

-(ii) to give all information in relation to any such book, document, paper or other record which may be reasonably required by the Complaints Committee or the person so appointed; and
+to give all information in relation to any such book, document, paper or other record which may be reasonably required by the Complaints Committee or the person so appointed; and

+(c)

-(c) require any person to attend at a specified time and place and give evidence or produce any such book, document, paper or record.
+require any person to attend at a specified time and place and give evidence or produce any such book, document, paper or record.

 (2)  Any person who, without lawful excuse, refuses or fails to comply with any requirement of the Complaints Committee under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.